ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 * *Support for database clustering to process high data volumes in short periods of time (sub second processing)*
 * *Security features that adhere to established industry security standards such as the US Federal Information Processing Standard [[FIPS](#fips)] or [[ISO 27001](#iso27001)]*

+[[R309]](#r309) Testability: An example of a BPI consistent with the requirement is the open-source [PostgreSQL](https://www.postgresql.org/) data base, and since PostgreSQL has an extensive testuite in line with enterprise-grade data base solutions, the requirement is testable.

 #### **[O8]**
 Centralized BPI Storage MAY be partially persistent.

+[[O8]](#o8) Testability: An example of centralized BPI Stroage that can be made partially consistent by restricing writes to a row in a table to one time is the open-source [PostgreSQL](https://www.postgresql.org/) data base, and since PostgreSQL has an extensive testuite, the requirement is testable.

 #### **[CR34]>[O8]**
 Partially Persistent BPI Storage  MUST be append-only.

 *Non-normative examples of such data bases are, but not limited to, OracleDB, MongoDB, PostGres, Cassandra, and DynamoDB.*

+[[CR34]>[O8]](#cr34o8) Testability: An example of centralized BPI Stroage that is append-only by restricing writes to a row in a table to one time is the open-source [PostgreSQL](https://www.postgresql.org/) data base, and since PostgreSQL has an extensive testuite, the requirement is testable.

 ### 7.5.2 BPI Storage: Decentralized Deployment